 How does Pinnacle 21 invest in employee growth and learning?

-Our industry looks to us as a thought leader in clinical data standardization.
+Our industry looks to us as a thought leader in data sciences, especially in clinical data exchange, standardization, and regulatory submission.
 That expectation hits you too, to be keeping (and setting) the pace for professional development.
 We support you with training courses, mentorship, and conference attendance.
 Also, our product roadmap assumes capabilities we haven’t yet mastered, so you’ll have no shortage of challenging projects and infrastructure to deepen your tech stack.
 As we grow, we’ll spend more time cross-training each other, so expect to teach others as part of your own learning path!